TypeScript OSDK migration guide (1.x to 2.0)

 Objects

-The major distinction between object types in version 1.x and version 2.0 lies in the different types used to access an object's data.
-In the 1.x version, you could access an objects properties simply by interfacing with a myObject type.
-However, in version 2.0, similar functionality to the legacy object type is present in the wrapped type: Osdk<myObject>.
+The primary distinction between object types in TypeScript version 1.x and version 2.0 lies in the different types used to access an object's data.
+In the 1.x version, you could access an object's properties by interfacing with a myObject type.
+However, in version 2.0, similar functionality to the legacy object type is present in the wrapped type: Osdk.Instance<myObject>.

 This creates several different compatibility problems you may face when converting your code.